syncfusion-content/ej2-angular-docs/ej2-angular/signature/getting-started.md

 ---
 layout: post
-title: Getting started with Angular Signature component | Syncfusion
+title: Getting Started with Angular Signature Component | Syncfusion
-description:  Checkout and learn about Getting started with Angular Signature component of Syncfusion Essential JS 2 and more details.
+description: Checkout and learn about getting started with Syncfusion Essential Angular Signature component, it's elements and more details.
 platform: ej2-angular
 control: Getting started
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting started with Angular Signature component
+# Getting Started with Angular Signature Component

 This section explains how to create a simple Signature, and demonstrate the basic usage of the Signature module in an Angular environment.